asterionacademy/asterion.github.io/swift-arm.md

 > sudo apt install gnome-software

 ### Visual Studio ARM Instillation
 If you want to install Visual Studio, you will need to go to this page [here](https://code.visualstudio.com/download) and choose the .deb ARM version of the software.
+Then use one of following commands to install in the Terminal.

+#### Method 1
+> sudo apt install /path/to/visualstudio.deb

+#### Method 2
+> sudo dpkg -i /path/to/visualstudio.deb

+**TIP:** Typing the path to a file takes a lot of work.
+In either of the methods above, you can simply type `sudo apt install` and then drag the .deb file on top of the Terminal.

 ## Swift ARM
 There are two ways to install Swift ARM.
 One is by installing it on your Ubuntu System in such a way that it integrates it into the system.
 Another is by downloaing and running it within a package.
 I prefer the second method, becuase it doesn't put Swift binaries in the standard directories and allows me to delete the toolchain entirely if I want to replace it with a new version or run an experimental version.